jitsi/lib-jitsi-meet/README.md

 # Jitsi Meet API library

-You can use Jitsi Meet API to create Jitsi Meet video conferences with custom GUI.
+You can use Jitsi Meet API to create Jitsi Meet video conferences with a custom GUI.

 ## Installation